Zeuxis (painter)

+Zeuxis (/ˈzjuːksɪs/; Ζεῦξις) (of Heraclea) was a late 5th-century- early 4th-century BCE Greek artist famed for his ability to create images that appeared highly realistic.
+None of his works survive, but anecdotes about Zeuxis's art and life have been referenced often in the history and literature of art and in art theory.

+Much of the information about Zeuxis comes from Pliny the Elder's Natural History, but his work is also discussed by Xenophon and Aristotle.
+One of the most famous stories about Zeuxis centers on an artistic competition with the artist Parrhasius to prove which artist could create a greater illusion of nature.
+Zeuxis, Timanthes, and Parrhasius were painters of the Ionian School of painting.
+The Ionian School flourished during the 4th century BCE.

 Life and work

-Zeuxis was an innovative Greek painter.
-Although his paintings have not survived, historical records state they were known for their realism, small scale, novel subject matter, and independent format.
-His technique created volumetric illusion through manipulating light and shadow, a change from the usual method of filling in shapes with flat color.
-Preferring small scale panels to murals, Zeuxis also introduced genre subjects (such as still life) into painting.
-He contributed to the composite method of composition, and may have originated an approach to, and thus influenced the concept of the ideal form of the nude, as described by art historian Kenneth Clark.
-As the story goes, according to Cicero, Zeuxis could not find a woman beautiful enough to pose as Helen of Troy, the most beautiful woman in the world, so he selected the finest features of five different models of the city of Croton to create a composite image of ideal beauty.

 Zeuxis was born in Heraclea in 464 BCE, probably Heraclea Lucania, in the present-day region of Basilicata in the southeastern "boot" of Italy.
 He may have studied with Demophilus of Himera (Sicily), or with Neseus of Thasos (an island in the northern Aegean Sea), and/or with the Greek painter Appollodorus.

-Records cite his notable works as Helen, Zeus Enthroned and The Infant Hercules Strangling the Serpents.
+He was active across the ancient Greek world from Magna Graecia to Ephesus, to Macedonia, Samos and to Athens where his greatest number of works were made.
+The "Eros" of the temple of Aphrodite and the "Penelope" were some of his first works.
+Records cite his notable works as Helen, Zeus Enthroned, and The Infant Hercules Strangling the Serpents.
 He also painted an assembly of gods, Eros crowned with roses, Alcmene, Menelaus, an athlete, Pan, Marsyas chained, and an old woman.
 King Archelaus I of Macedon employed Zeuxis to decorate the palace of his new capital Pella with a picture of Pan.
-Most of his works went to Rome and to Byzantium, but disappeared during the time of Pausanias.
+Most of his works went to Rome and Byzantium but disappeared during the time of Pausanias.

-Zeuxis is said to have died laughing at the humorous way he painted the goddess Aphrodite, after the old woman who commissioned it insisted on modeling for the portrait.
+Zeuxis was an innovative Greek painter.
+Although his paintings have not survived, historical records state they were known for their realism, small scale, novel subject matter, and independent format.
+His technique created volumetric illusion by manipulating light and shadow, a change from the usual method of filling in shapes with flat colors.
+Preferring small-scale panels to murals, Zeuxis also introduced genre subjects (such as still life) into painting.
+He contributed to the composite method of composition and may have originated an approach to, and thus influenced the concept of the ideal form of the nude, as described by art historian Kenneth Clark.
+As the story goes, according to Cicero, Zeuxis could not find a woman beautiful enough to pose as Helen of Troy, the most beautiful woman in the world, so he selected the finest features of five different models of the city of Croton to create a composite image of ideal beauty.